z9er/CyberpunkTHING/modlist.md

 **[Simple XP Multiplier](https://www.nexusmods.com/cyberpunk2077/mods/3136)** - Configurable in-game sliders for all kinds of xp. **Has Mod Menu: "RMK MODS"**

+**[Stealthrunner](https://www.nexusmods.com/cyberpunk2077/mods/7616)** - Tracks and rewards Ghost, Pacifist, No-Touch, and more objectives for almost every quest and gig; Adds an all-new stealth-focused perk tree to unlock new abilities such as Pickpocketing.
+Has new items as rewards including new variations of Optical Camo. **Has Mod Menu: "STEALTHRUNNER"**

 **[Sticky Mines](https://www.nexusmods.com/cyberpunk2077/mods/4921)** - Turns sticky grenades into proximity mines

 **[Stock Market and News System](https://www.nexusmods.com/cyberpunk2077/mods/6319)** - Adds a fully useable stock market system and news system that dynamically reacts to quests and player action